dmuhs/web3data-py/README.rst

 Check out our `contribution guidelines <https://web3data-py.readthedocs.io/contributing.html>`_ to see how to install the development version and run the test suite!

+Don't have the time to contribute?
+Open up an issue and we'll get it fixed!
+Simply like the project?
+Tip me some `BAT <https://brave.com/dmu968>`_ to sponsor development! :)

 Resources
 ---------